autopi-io/documentation/docs/guides/reflashing_your_device.md

 |      4     | 7.0        | [v1.22.9](https://github.com/autopi-io/autopi-core/releases/tag/v1.22.9) |

-You may also check the [autopi-core releases page](https://github.com/autopi-io/autopi-core/releases) for a newer compatible image.
+You may also check the [autopi-core releases page](https://github.com/autopi-io/autopi-core/releases) for a newer **board-version-compatible** image.

 ### 2. Set up Balena Ethcher (or alternative)